Home / Blog / Claims / Free return-to-work resource provides ideas for light-duty jobs

 Even if the jobs listed don’t quite fit your organization, they might help you think of other ideas.

-Research shows that timely return-to-work helps speed recovery and increase the likelihood that injured workers will ultimately work again.
+Research shows that timely return to work helps speed recovery and increase the likelihood that injured workers will ultimately work again.
 That makes it worth the effort to bring employees back, even if at a reduced capacity.

-Read more on how return-to-work helps control workers’ compensation costs in our post, why early return-to-work benefits your employees and bottom line.
+Read more on how return-to-work helps control workers’ compensation costs in our post, why early return to work benefits your employees and bottom line.

 This is not intended to serve as legal advice for individual fact-specific legal cases or as a legal basis for your employment practices.